Scaling Out-of-Distribution Detection for Real-World Settings: Introduction

-Surprisingly, we find that the MaxLogit detector outperforms all baselines on the CAOS benchmark as well as in large-scale multi-class and multi-label anomaly detection.
+Despite its simplicity, we find that the MaxLogit detector outperforms all baselines on Species, our multi-class benchmark, and CAOS.
 In each of these three settings, we discuss why MaxLogit provides superior performance, and we show that these gains are hidden if one looks at small-scale problems alone.
-The code for our experiments and the CAOS benchmark datasets are available at \href{https://github.com/hendrycks/anomaly-seg}{\texttt{https://github.com/hendrycks/anomaly-seg}}.
-Our new baseline combined with our novel evaluation settings and the CAOS benchmark pave the way for future research on large-scale out-of-distribution detection.
+The code for our experiments and the Species and CAOS datasets are available at \href{https://github.com/hendrycks/anomaly-seg}{\texttt{github.com/hendrycks/anomaly-seg}}.
+Our new baseline combined with Species and CAOS benchmarks pave the way for future research on large-scale out-of-distribution detection.\looseness=-1